QuiltMC/quilt-meta/README.md

 ]
 ```

-## /v3/versions/game/yarn
+## /v3/versions/game/quilt-mappings

-Lists all of the compatible game versions for yarn
+Lists all of the compatible game versions for Quilt Mappings

 ```json
 [